lookshe/nepenthes/README.md

 History
 -------

 Version numbers use a simple process: If the only changes are fully backwards compatible, the minor number changes.
-If the user/administrator needs to change anything after or part of the upgrade, the major number changes and the minor number resets to zero.
+If the user or administrator needs to change anything after or part of the upgrade, the major number changes and the minor number resets to zero.

 v1.0: Initial release
+v1.1: Clearer licensing, small performance improvements, corpus reset